 - There are stores like Barefoot where you can get lovely designer souvenirs to pick – I found them a bit pricey though.

-Most of these Sri Lanka Souvenirs mentioned in this post can be bought at Colombo Airport Departure Lounge as well.
+Most of these souvenirs mentioned in this post can be bought at Colombo Airport Departure Lounge as well.
 Of course, they are priced a bit higher & bargaining is a bit difficult here though do not rule that out.

-Recommend you read following Places to visit in Sri Lanka.
+Recommend you read the following Places to visit in Sri Lanka.